antmicro/thunderbolt-pcie-adapter/README.md

 This project contains open hardware design files for an adapter board wrapping 4-lane (i.e. 4x) PCIe Gen 3.0 devices into a Thunderbolt 3 uplink.
 It is based on the Intel/JHL6340SLLSQ Thunderbolt controller.
-The design files were preapared in KiCad 6.x.
+The design files were prepared in KiCad 6.x.

 ## Key features